 - 3. Rising tariff costs (52 percent)

 Despite these top concerns for retailers, over two in five (41 percent) had failed to identify ways to mitigate against potential additional costs.
-Measures taken by retailers who had identified cost avoidance measures included: switching supply chains to the UK, stockpiling, currency hedging and employing temporary workers.
+Measures taken by those retailers which had identified cost avoidance measures included: switching supply chains to the UK, stockpiling, currency hedging and employing temporary workers.

 “Leaving the EU without a deal would give the UK total sovereignty over trade, borders and immigration but would mean the immediate emergence of new, expensive and disruptive checks and costs at the border for trade with the EU.”

-Matthew Lewis, Partner and Head of Retail, Squire Patton Boggs added: “We work closely with a large number of retailers, across food, fashion and health & beauty, and the survey results echo the same significant concerns we have been hearing from the industry.
+Matthew Lewis, partner and head of retail at Squire Patton Boggs, added: “We work closely with a large number of retailers, across food, fashion and health & beauty, and the survey results echo the same significant concerns we have been hearing from the industry.